TryGhost/Ghost/koenig/kg-simplemde/README.md

 - **element**: The DOM element for the textarea to use.
 Defaults to the first textarea on the page.
 - **status**: If set `false`, hide the status bar.
 Defaults to `true`.
-  - Optionally, you can set an array of status bar elements to include like `['lines', 'words', 'cursor']`
+  - Optionally, you can set an array of status bar elements to include
 - **toolbar**: If set `false`, hide the toolbar.
 Defaults to `true`.
 - **autofocus**: If set `true`, autofocuses the editor.
 Defaults to `false`.
 - **lineWrapping**: If set `false`, disable line wrapping.
 Defaults to `true`.